ccocher/checklist/README.md

+# Checklist
-# A Checklist App That Supports Local Storage
+## A Checklist App That Supports Local Storage
+Check it out at https://ccocher.github.io/checklist/